Marco Goecke: Reception

 Goecke was awarded the Prix Dom Perignon at Hamburg for his 2003 Blushing.
 In 2006 he won the Nijinsky Award at Monte-Carlo for most promising choreographer.
 In 2015 and 2021 the German dance magazine Tanz named him Choreographer of the Year.

 In 2017 Goecke won the Gouden Zwaan for most impressive dance production for Midnight Raga, and the Danza & Danza award for best choreography for Nijinski.
 In 2022 he won the Deutscher Tanzpreis, sharing the award with Christoph Winkler.
 The jury said his work was extraordinary, that he had created an "unmistakable signature", and that he had contributed to the development of modern dance.

 The New York Times called him "renowned" and said that as of 2023 he had for more than a decade been "a star" in European ballet.
 In Thin Skin, the 2016 documentary, he was called "one of the world's leading choreographers".

-Personal life

-The 2016 documentary Thin Skin said that 'outside of the rehearsal room, Goecke is difficult, demanding and self-centered.
-He is preoccupied with a feeling of "otherness," and suffers from panic attacks that cast a shadow on his life and work'.
-Goecke is known for wearing sunglasses at most times and has explained that he is constantly being observed and wears the glasses to protect himself.